Travel to Machu Picchu: How to choose the best water bottle

 - Ordinary plastic bottles can be purchased in Cusco.
 It's still possible to buy drinking water in disposable plastic bottles and reuse them while traveling, then discard.
 That strategy would work fine in Cusco and other places in Peru.
 But not Machu Picchu.

 - At this time, the ban on disposable water bottles is quite new.
-But it's only a matter of time until vendors will be offering an array of reusable bottles, and hopefully pouches.
+But it's only a matter of time until vendors in Peru will be offering an array of reusable bottles, and hopefully pouches.

 Water bottle features.
 What I look for: